Key takeaways:

 Your prescriber will likely keep an eye on your heart rate while you’re taking Qsymia.
 But let them know if you notice a fast heartbeat for long periods of time — especially when you’re resting.
 They may need to lower your Qsymia dosage.

-If you have chest pain or trouble breathing along with a fast heart rate, seek emergency care.
+If you have chest pain or trouble breathing along with a fast heart rate, seek emergency medical care.
 These could be signs of a more serious issue.

 Let your healthcare team know right away if you or your child experience any changes in mood or behavior while taking Qsymia.